AlSch092/PE-Injection/README.md

 # Process Injection
 Evasion & Injection Technique: Copies the current process into a target process and begins execution (Windows)

-This example shows how we can inject code (or a process) into another running process, which creates persistence, assists with evasion, and allows code injection.
+This example shows how we can mirror the code of a loaded image (exe or dll) into another running process, which creates a 'rogue' process running inside the target process.

 Steps Taken:
 1. Open the target process and allocate space greater or equal to the payload's image size using `VirtualAllocEx`